 The "I Love Me" Meditation is a simple and profound heart-centered practice of generating your personal frequency of love.
 It will teach you how to activate your natural capacity to generate and experience love through conscious awareness and conscious choice.
 This practice helps us to awaken.
 It encourages personal empowerment, greater self-esteem and self-discovery as we learn practical means of replacing fear and negative frequency with the most powerful force in the universe: Love!

 Certified teachers of The Love Awakening host the I Love Me Meditation series throughout the San Francisco Bay Area.
 Each one hour class is $10 and is to be paid at the time of the session.
-Please contact MaryAnn Gutoff for more information: (650) 726-2882.
+Please contact MaryAnn Gutoff for more detailed information: (650) 726-2882.

 Our Bay Area certified teachers also offer free introductory classes.
 Contact teachers directly for specific dates, additional days and times, presentations at your location, and follow our Facebook page for updates.

-Upcoming April Activities and Volunteer Events!
+Upcoming February Activities and Volunteer Events!

-Sunday, April 8 ~ Sing & Share!
+Sunday, Feb 2nd ~ Sing & Share!

-2:00 to 3:00 p.m Atria Senior Living
+2:00 to 3:00 p.m.

 250 Myrtle Road, Burlingame, California